musicplayer-io/musicplayer-io/data/index.md

 ---
-title: Streaming Music Players for the Web
+title: Music Player for Reddit
-description: A free and open-source music player for the web.
+description: A free and open-source music player for Reddit.
+Plays music from subreddits in one player.
-keywords: free, open source, music, player, web
+keywords: free, open source, music, player, web, reddit
 ---

 @ reddit